 To Cite or Not to Cite?
 Part 2 of 5

-**To receive credit for completing this portion of the tutorial you must fill out the form on page 6.**
+**To receive credit for completing this tutorial you must complete the online assessment provided by your instructor.**

-In either writing or speaking if you do not acknowledge your sources of information, your audience is led to believe that everything presented is your own work.
+In writing, if you do not acknowledge your sources of information, your audience is led to believe that everything presented is your own work.
 Citing helps your audience differentiate between your own work and that of your sources.

 Using the work of experts can increase your credibility but for that to work the audience has to know that you are using the expert's work and be able to assess the credibility of the expert.